Väino Tamm: Kurtna poultry test station

+Vanemuine Theater

-At first Väino Tamm started planning the interiors of the Vanemuine Theater with Leila Pärtelpoeg, but completed it with Vello Asi, who joined the project when Tamm was in Finland.
-The project was officially done by Tamm alone, although several books published in the years of the 1960s-70s mention V.Asi as the co-author.
-The materials of the Vanemuise 700-seat theater hall were chosen based on the acoustic calculations.
-The large contrast of the room arose between a light floor, the artificial marble-covered walls and black furniture, above a curved plastered ceiling.
+Tamm first started planning the interiors of the Vanemuine Theater with Leila Pärtelpoeg but completed it with Vello Asi, who joined the project when Tamm was in Finland.
+Officially, the project was recorded as done by Tamm alone, although several books published in the 1960s and 1970s mention Vello Asi as Tamm's collaborator.
+The materials for the 700-seat Vanemuine Theater hall were chosen on acoustic calculations, with the large acoustic contrast of the room arising from a light floor, artificial marble-covered walls, and black furniture above a curved plastered ceiling.

+Hotel Viru

-The hotel "Viru" designed in Tallinn was one of the most controversial new buildings in Estonia's 20th-century architecture.
-The hotel lounges, restaurant and varietee designed by Väino Tamm (1970–72 with V. Asi and Loomet Raudsepp; Soviet Estonia Prize 1972); The entire plan of the hotel is one of the most illustrious examples of the 1970s international style in Estonia.
-As a contemporary interior, you could sense the effects of Japanese traditional design of space in the direction of laconicism, which was expressed in particular in an empty hall that contained only some necessary furniture.
-A good example was Arne Jacobsen's Copenhagen Radisson SAS Hotel, which, unfortunately, did not get materialized with its designed ashtrays and tableware, but the interior architecture, however, was still created on an even level.
+The Hotel Viru in Tallinn was one of the most controversial new buildings in Estonia's 20th-century architecture, with the entire plan of the hotel being one of the most illustrious examples of the 1970s international style in Estonia.
+The hotel lounges, restaurant, and varieties were designed by Tamm (1970–72, with V. Asi and Loomet Raudsepp, Soviet Estonia Prize 1972), with the laconicism of the interior reminiscent of the Japanese traditional design of space, particularly expressed by an empty hall that contained only some necessary furniture.
+Another example of this style was the design for Arne Jacobsen's unbuilt Copenhagen Radisson SAS Hotel, with its designed ashtrays and tableware in an interior architecture created on an even level.

-By taking in consideration the existing design of the "Estonia" theater, the reconstruction of the theatre (1975) has been solved.
+Other work

-As the last work, the interiors of Pirita's sailing center were completed (1980 with V. Asi, Leo Leesaar, Juta Lember and Aulo Padar).
+in 1975, Tamm solved the reconstruction of the Estonia Theatre by taking into consideration the existing design.
+His last work, the interiors of Pirita's sailing center, were completed in 1980 with Vello Asi, Leo Leesaar, Juta Lember and Aulo Padar.